For investment professionals only

 For financial advisers only.
 Not for onward distribution.
 No other persons should rely on any information contained within.
-This financial promotion is issued by M&G Securities Limited which is authorised and regulated by the Financial Conduct Authority in the UK and provides ISAs and other investment products.
+This Financial Promotion is issued by M&G Securities Limited which is authorised and regulated by the Financial Conduct Authority in the UK and provides investment products.
 The company’s registered office is 10 Fenchurch Avenue, London EC3M 5AG.
 Registered in England and Wales.
 Registered Number 90776.